cascadia-web-designs/devil-s-werk/src/inventory/work-vskf-built-to-order-reverse-19.md

 condition: New
 brandModel: Work VS-KF OG
 boltPattern: 5x114.3
 front: 19'' Reverse Built To Order.
-Any Spec and finish
+Any Spec
-rear: 19'' Reverse Built To Order.
-Any Spec and finish
+rear: "19'' Reverse Built To Order.
+Any Spec "
-colorFace: Any Color
+colorFace: "standard color or full polish.
+Triple Chrome is additional "
 ---